Research-Reward-Coin/rrc-node/README.md

 The hash of a block is the SHA256 of the previous block hash and the contract content.
 A block status starts as ***created*** when the contract enter the postexecuting state, then when the result is validated as confirmed or rejected, the status moves to ***validated*** and finally when the new its hash is computed from the previous hash, it is ***hooked***.
 When a new block is added to the latest block, the field latest goes to false and the status moves to ***chained*** meaning that the block has a previous and a next.
 The genesis block is the only one that has a previous to null.
 Why Pi?
 Because we intend to use the repeatable contract computation as the genesis block for the network RRC deployment.
+A video has been made available detailing how this software is used [RRC-Node Tutorial](https://www.youtube.com/watch?v=M9cdsbt6Zrc&t=941s).

+#### Campaign in the paper

+The following code is a proof of concept of a paper under publication.
+To run the campaign experiment to compare pi and pi-2 please go to folder ***example/contracts*** It contains all the inputs for running the campaign which are ***precision-X.zip***.
+It also contains contracts organized in three folders: ***repeatable***, ***reproducible*** and ***replicable***.
+Each folder contains for pi and pi-2, a contract for a decimal of Pi between 3 and 20.
+Only replicable contains the contracts of pi-2 being considered as a replicate of pi for different decimals.
+Before running the campaign you must replace ***/path/to/rrc-node/*** with the one in your system.
+In my local one for example, it's: ***/Users/fyc/Research-Reward-Coin/rrc-node/***.
+If you have an error related to origin being an unknown key.
+You must clean the node local storage and restart.
+So, I greatly advice following the proper way of using the software.
+More unit tests are being conduct to strengthen the software regarding error handling mostly.
+For more details into the campaign, refer to the paper.

 Beware: We are still working on a solid test suite.
 So if you encounter any issue please email me at faical.congo@nist.gov or yannick.congo@gmail.com.
 I will try to assess your issues as quick as possible.